Judith Regan: Career

 From 1994 to 2004, Regan hosted a number of talk shows, including her own Judith Regan Tonight, a weekend talk show on the Fox News Channel.
 She hosts a general interest talk radio show on Sirius and XM Satellite Radio.

 After losing a bidding war to buy Phaidon Press, in 2013 she became the head of Regan Arts.

 In popular culture

 A 2007, season 17 episode of Law & Order titled "Murder Book" (episode 387–1716) features a character (Serena Darby) who is based loosely on Regan.

-In a 2005, season 4 episode of Law & Order: Criminal Intent called "My Good Name," the media adviser to a Bernie Kerik-like character takes a phone call from a woman named "Judith" modeled after Regan.

-In 2006, she was parodied in a sketch in a season 12 episode (#1207) of the television show MADtv.
-In the sketch, two actors appear, one playing her and another playing O. J. Simpson.

-In 2010, Regan appeared on The Millionaire Matchmaker (S3 E9) looking for a date.

-In 2012, Regan appeared on Dr. Drew on the issue of single mother child rearing.

-In 2012, Regan made several appearances on The Joy Behar Show.
+In 2019, she was extensively interviewed for the documentary film Scandalous: The True Story of the National Enquirer, where she once worked.